Wet Macular Degeneration Treatment Options

-If you've been diagnosed with wet AMD it is important that you find a retina doctor to find out your treatment options.
+If you've been diagnosed with wet AMD it is important that you find a retina specialist to find out your treatment options.

 Treatment for Wet Macular Degeneration